TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Seeing shadows: How the groundhog stacks up against the climate record AROUND NOAA // New tool helps oyster growers prepare for changing ocean chemistry NOAA’s GOES-16 satellite sends first images of Earth 2016 marks three consecutive years of record warmth for the globe
+Enter Search Terms January was wetter and warmer than average for the U.S. Heavy rain and snow helped ease drought across the West and Southeast AROUND NOAA // Seeing shadows: How the groundhog stacks up against the climate record New tool helps oyster growers prepare for changing ocean chemistry NOAA’s GOES-16 satellite sends first images of Earth

 *   About our agency
 *   News and features